 Money is being invested in new hotels both from internal and international investors who are stepping up their presence, but the locals are not complaining – they welcome the tourism traffic and economic growth this will bring.

 However, Sri Lanka is not without the drawbacks of growing tourist traffic, and it is wise to stay cautious and assertive.
 While I never felt unsafe, I was constantly under the gaze of local men, ripped off immensely by tuk-tuk drivers (although I fought on the grounds of principle), and was witness to pickpocketing and a bag snatching.
 Rapid growth paves the way for opportunism.

 Tourism itself is driving conservation and efforts to drive traffic to local businesses.
 The Cinnamon Hotels group, who held the TBC Asia bloggers conference in association with the Professional Travel Bloggers Association and SriLankan Airlines (and who hosted me in the capital and along some of the coastal routes), are one of the first hotel chains to run city-based food and photography tours, and nature treks with local ecological experts in national parks and remote villages such as Hiriwaduna.

-Sri Lanka is safe, accessible and slowly brushing off the image of conflict and governmental corruption.
-Proud and ready to shout about its diverse offering to the outside world, it is fast becoming one of South Asia’s must-see destinations.
+Travel to Sri Lanka is safe, accessible as the country is slowly brushing off the image of conflict and governmental corruption.
+Proud and ready to shout about its diverse offering to the outside world, Sri Lanka is fast becoming one of South Asia’s must-see destinations.
 Locals thank you for being there, eager to shake off the past and move on; as a visitor you will soon learn how different the country is on the ground to how it is portrayed in the political press.